-The flow-weighted Deer Island raw wastewater concentration of ammonia was 27 mg/L and TN is 36 mg/L. These concentrations are typical of medium-strength wastewater.14 The average TN load during the same period from raw influent was about 103,800 lbs/d.
+The flow-weighted Deer Island raw wastewater concentration of ammonia was 27 mg/L and TN was 37 mg/L. These concentrations are typical of medium-strength wastewater.
+16 The average TN load during the same period from raw influent was about 104,000 lbs/d.

 Return flows from residual processing in the original design of the plant were piped back to the primary clarifier.
 These flows include the gravity thickener overflow, the waste activated sludge centrate, and the digested sludge.
-In July 2003, the gravity thickener overflow was also piped to the south system pump station and the flow can either be pumped to the primary tanks or to the south system pump station, depending on pump availability.
-As of April 1, 2005, digested sludge is no longer thickened at Deer Island but is instead sent to the Residuals Pelletizing Plant in Quincy via the inter-island tunnel.
+Beginning in July 2003, the gravity thickener overflow could also be piped to the south system pump station.
+Currently, the gravity thickener overflow can either be pumped to the primary tanks or to the south system pump station, depending on pump availability.
+As of April 1, 2005, digested sludge is no longer thickened at Deer Island, but is instead sent to the Residuals Pelletizing Plant in Quincy via the inter-island tunnel.
+Data analyzed for this report is for the period July 2005 to June 2013 and reflects the current plant operation.

-Figure 6 shows TN mass balance across the unit processes at Deer Island.
+Figure 6 shows the TN mass balance across the unit processes at Deer Island.
 TN results from the monitoring program are very similar to TN results obtained from the theoretical calculated TN.
 Figure 7 shows the monthly average total nitrogen loads to the primary clarifiers, while Figure 8 shows the total nitrogen effluent loads out of the primary clarifiers, secondary clarifiers, and final effluent.